In the internet age, few things shape purchasing decisions as much as online reviews. And why not?

-- 76% trust online reviews as much as recommendations from family and friends.
+- 79% of people trust online reviews as much as personal recommendations.

 1. Collect Email Addresses During Billing